cratz92/libft/README.md

   * next : The next element’s address or NULL if it’s the last element

 You are free to add any function to your libft as you see fit.

+## Evaluation

+Tested with Tripouille, jtoty and alelievr auto-tests.
+In accordance with the Norm v3

+**Final Grade: 115/100